-It is essential that you keep abreast of what is happenning during a major fire and there are quite a few informastion sources that are available.
+It is essential that you keep abreast of what is happenning during a major fire and there are quite a few information sources that are available.

 Fires Near Me

-Fires Near Me is the official RFS App and is available for Android and Apple.
-You can also view online at https://www.rfs.nsw.gov.au/fire-information/fires-near-me
+Fires Near Me was the official RFS App and available for Android and Apple.
+It has been replaced by Hazards Near Me.